davidmarkclements/fast-safe-stringify/readme.md

 # fast-safe-stringify

-Safely and quickly serialize JavaScript objects.
+Safe and fast replacement serialization replacement for [JSON.stringify][].

-Detects circular dependencies instead of throwing (as per usual `JSON.stringify` usage).
+Gracefully handles circular structures instead of throwing.

+Provides a stable version as well that will also gracefully handle circular structures.

 ## Usage